 While traditional IT assets stored on-premises may be long-term connections to a network, the cloud’s dynamic nature changes how organizations identify assets.
 In particular, discovering and inventorying cloud assets is challenging because they may be short-lived.
 Organizations need to ensure that their IT asset discovery solution continuously updates so that they have a complete asset catalog.
 Otherwise, they may end up with unmanaged assets that can lead to a data breach.

 For rapid return on investment, organizations need a solution that allows them to quickly define networks in a traditional infrastructure while also integrating with cloud platforms.
-As an organization looks for a solution that meets its needs, it needs to consider how long deployment will take.
+As an organization looks for a solution that meets its needs, it should consider how long deployment will take.

 Asset discovery means identifying all assets.
 Without context, this is just a list which offers little insight into risk.
 Organizations should look for a solution that provides visibility into the relationships between network assets, configurations, security incidents, and vulnerabilities.